syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ## Visible

-By using the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Visible) property, You can customize the visibility of the Rating.
-If the value of Visible is true, then the rating component is in a visible state.
+You can use the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Visible) property of the Blazor Rating component to control the visibility of the component.
+When the `Visible` property is set to `true`, the rating component will be visible on the page.
+When it is set to `false`, the component will be hidden.

-Below example demonstrates Visible of Rating.

 ```cshtml